dobromirmontauk/open-leadership-management-cookbook/README.md

 ## Audience: Engineering
 All of the recipes in this cookbook are built assuming that the cook is a _software engineering_ leader & manager.
 That doesn't mean that the recipes can't be altered to fit a different palate; like a type of cuisine, many of them can be adopted whole-sale, while others might be usable with minor modifications.
 Some may not work at all.

+## Section Health
+There are a LOT of sections in this cookbook.
+Since we are actively working on it, parts will be unstarted, parts incomplete, parts wrong and not useful yet...
+So to help folks navigate it while it is 'under construction' we are using color-codes per section.

 # Table of Contents

   1. [Definitions](definitions/README.md)